MiraldiLab/maxATAC/docs/readme/benchmark.md

 ## Required Arguments

-### `--prediction`
+### `-bed, --bed, -bw, --bw, --bigwig`

-The input bigwig file of transcription factor binding predictions.
-This file can also be any bigwig signal track that you want to compare against a gold standard.
+The input file of transcription factor binding predictions (in either BED or bigWig format).
+This file can also be any BED/bigWig signal track that you want to compare against a gold standard.

 ### `--gold_standard`

-The input gold standard bigwig file.
+The input gold standard bigWig file.
 This file needs to be a binary signal track that has 1 corresponding to TFBS (e.g., from ChIP-seq) and 0 in positions with no TFBS.

-### `--prefix`
+### `-n, --name, --prefix`

 The output filename prefix to use.
-Default: `maxatac_benchmark`
+Default: `maxatac_benchmark`.

 ## Optional Arguments

-### `--chromosomes`
+### `-c, --chroms, --chromosomes`

 The chromosomes to benchmark the predictions for.
 Default: `chr1` is the held out test chromosome.